idugalic/micro-ecommerce/README.md

 ## Configuration and management services:

+### Config server

+The configuration service is a vital component of any microservices architecture.
+Based on the twelve-factor app methodology, configurations for your microservice applications should be stored in the environment and not in the project.

+The configuration service is essential because it handles the configurations for all of the services through a simple point-to-point service call to retrieve those configurations.
+The advantages of this are multi-purpose.

+Let's assume that we have multiple deployment environments.
+If we have a staging environment and a production environment, configurations for those environments will be different.
+A configuration service might have a dedicated Git repository for the configurations of that environment.
+None of the other environments will be able to access this configuration, it is available only to the configuration service running in that environment.

+When the configuration service starts up, it will reference the path to those configuration files and begin to serve them up to the microservices that request those configurations.
+Each microservice can have their configuration file configured to the specifics of the environment that it is running in.
+In doing this, the configuration is both externalized and centralized in one place that can be version-controlled and revised without having to restart a service to change a configuration.

+With management endpoints available from Spring Cloud, you can make a configuration change in the environment and signal a refresh to the discovery service that will force all consumers to fetch the new configurations.

+### Discovery service (Eureka)

+The discovery service is another vital component of our microservice architecture.
+The discovery service handles maintaining a list of service instances that are available for work within a cluster (used as service registry and discovery).

+### Authorization (Oauth2) server

+For issuing tokens and authorize requests.

+### Hystrix

-- Hystrix is used to monitor the availability of the remote system, so if it fails to connect 20 times in 5 seconds (by default) the circuit will open and no more attempts will be made until after a timeout.
+It is used to monitor the availability of the remote system, so if it fails to connect 20 times in 5 seconds (by default) the circuit will open and no more attempts will be made until after a timeout.
-- Eureka is used as service registry and discovery.
-- Config server is used for centralized configuration.
-- Authorization (Oauth2) server for issuing tokens.

 ## Security